LiorKogan/V1/README.md

 Such patterns can be composed using _negators_.
 The pattern starts with the 'positive' component, and negators separate it from the 'negative' components.

 A negator is depicted by a narrow **pink 'X' rectangle**.
-The rectangle has one connection on its left side and one connection on its right side.
+The rectangle has one on its left side and one on its right side.

 On its left, there is either

 * an entity
 * a quantifier (see Q20v1)

-On its right - a relationship or a path (see [Paths](#paths), Q84)
+On its right is a relationship or a path (see [Paths](#paths), Q84)

 * optionally, with a relationship/path-negator (see [Relationship/Path-Negator](#relationshippath-negator), Q82v1)
 * optionally, with relationship's expressions (see Q99v1)